katiefaybehrmann/phase-1-final-project/README.md

 ## Description

-Shop Conscious is a project that allows consumers to shop and compare clothing form different brands with environmental and labor practice transparency data available.
-Consumers can then use their knowledge of the brand along with their personal values to shop different items.
+Shop Conscious is a project that allows consumers to shop and compare clothing from different brands with environmental and labor practice data transparently available.
+Consumers can then use their knowledge of the brand along with their personal values to shop or reject different items.

 ## Project features and requirements